Police cadets in the United Kingdom: Activities

 VPC teams also take part in many events and activities in their communities, such as the London Marathon, Notting Hill Carnival, Remembrance Sunday and Armed Forces Day parades.

 Cadets also take part in the Duke of Edinburgh's Award (DofE) and from 2019 will have the opportunity to participate in the UK Youth Achievement Awards.

 Police Cadets have no special powers.
 Unlike the previous full-time cadets, they rarely assist the police in actual policing activities, and are never sent to high-risk situations.

 Once they reach the age of 14, cadets may go out in public with police officers to take part in low-risk policing activities.
-Undercover cadets have been used to test if shops are willing to sell alcohol, tobacco and weapons to underage customers.
+Undercover cadets have been used to test if shops are willing to sell alcohol, tobacco, vapes and weapons to underage customers.
 They may also assist policing at large public events and provide crime prevention advice to local residents and businesses.

 Uniform

 There is no standardised uniform for the Police Cadets, with each parent police service providing their own uniform design.
 Generally, the uniforms avoid bearing too much resemblance to the uniforms of police officers, police community support officers, and other enforcement officers.
 They have tended to use badged polo shirts, a formal uniform shirt (which could be white or blue) with epaulettes bearing VPC insignia or cadet rank bars, and a beret, peaked cap, or baseball cap.
 Cadets are also issued with trousers and a fleece or coat.

+Police cadets are issued with their uniform and do not have to finance any part of it.
+After they leave the VPC, uniform should be returned to stores.

 Some cadets wear black ties and wear a brassard on their right arm.

 Other Forces issue their VPCs with a light blue or red tie.

-In Cambridgeshire, cadets wear a similar uniform to the old full-time cadets, but are issued with a navy blue combat-style sweater (marked 'Police Cadet') instead of a tunic; however, in Sussex their uniform is similar to a police officer's, with white shirt, tie, epaulettes, black trousers, and black shoes.
+In Cambridgeshire, cadets usually wear a black polo shirt (and fleece depending on conditions), trousers and boots, with the force crest on the upper left side of the polo shirt and fleece; on certain occasions, a white long- or short-sleeve shirt is worn with a light blue tie and epaulettes (embroidered with "Volunteer Police Cadet"); when outdoors, a black peaked cap with a blue band is worn (the same as PCSOs) - female cadets used to be issued with similar bowler hats.
+However, in Sussex their uniform is similar to a police officer's, with white shirt, tie, epaulettes, black trousers, and black shoes.
 They also have cadet jackets and a high visibility jacket.
 In Hertfordshire, cadets were issued with a light blue V-neck sweater, which had the county emblem embroidered on it.
 The Hertfordshire scheme has now changed and cadets wear a uniform similar to regular police officers, but with the word "cadet" embroidered on epaulette rank slides instead of a collar number and similarly the word "cadet" on the left breast reflective strip instead of the word "police".